0xPARC/0xparc-intro-book/src/ipa.typ

 - In @ipa-app, show two other applications of IPA, as a side demo.
 - In @ipa-poly, show how IPA can be used as a polynomial commitment scheme.

-Throughout this section, $E$ is an elliptic curve over $FF_q$.
-Moreover, there are fixed globally known generators
+Throughout this section, $E$ is defined as in @notation, and there are fixed globally known generators
 $g_1, ..., g_n, h_1, ..., h_n, u in E$ which are a computational basis.

 == Pitch: IPA allows verifying $c = sum a_i b_i$ without revealing $a_i$, $b_i$, $c$ <ipa-pitch>